Construction19 Best Construction Management Software in Australia (2026)

 The Difference between Construction ERP vs Generic ERP

-A common pitfall for construction companies is attempting to force a generic manufacturing or retail ERP to fit the construction mold.
+A common pitfall for construction companies using construction management software Australia is attempting to force a generic manufacturing or retail ERP to fit the construction mold.
 While the core accounting principles (debits and credits) remain the same, the operational workflows are fundamentally different.

 • Revenue Recognition and WIP: Generic ERPs typically recognize revenue upon shipment of goods.
 Construction ERPs must handle Percentage of Completion accounting.
 They calculate Work in Progress (WIP) schedules to ensure you are not over- or under-billing, in accordance with AASB 15 revenue standards.

 • Retentions and Security of Payments: In Australia, holding retention money (e.g., 5% of the contract value) is standard.
 A generic ERP treats an invoice as fully due.
-A Construction ERP automatically splits the invoice, moving the retention amount to a liability account and tracking the defects liability period for release.
+An ERP system automatically splits the invoice, moving the retention amount to a liability account and tracking the defects liability period for release.

 • Subcontractor Management: Generic systems treat subcontractors as simple vendors.
 Construction software manages compliance, ensuring insurance is valid, SWMS are signed, and ABNs are checked before the system even allows a payment to be processed.